 A lot of writers wonder how to write a character.
 I’ve been giving the following note a lot in my consulting work, and it’s a fascinating idea.
 Ideally, you are creating a protagonist who the reader relates to and wants to (bad publishing joke alert…) be on the same page with.
-But are you secretly undermining the all-important reader-protagonist relationship with your writing?
+But are you secretly undermining the all-important reader-protagonist relationship with your writing, or are you doing a great job with a believable character?

 It’s Your Word Against the Reader’s